-Figure 8: Pinwheel Cantilever
+Figure 7: Pinwheel Cantilever

-7 Measurement Techniques
+6 Measurement Techniques

-7.1 Ringdown Method
+6.1 Ringdown Method

 In the ringdown experiment we determine the Q factor and loss angle of a thin silicon cantilever by measuring the time constant τ of a damped sinusoidal amplitude signal.
-We can then use 10 to determine Q. The general data analysis procedure consists of taking a Fourier transform of the amplitude signal and then bandpass filtering around the resonant frequency of the oscillator.
+The general data analysis procedure consists of taking a fourier transform of the amplitude signal and then bandpass filtering around the resonant frequency of the oscillator.
 An exponential curve can then be fitted to the filtered time domain signal in order to estimate the decay time τ .
-Several plots outlining this procedure are shown in Figure 9 below:
+Several plots outlining this procedure are shown in Figure 8 below:

-Figure 9: Data Analysis Procedure.
+Figure 8: Data Analysis Procedure.
 Cantilever displacement data is taken from a quadrant photodiode and bandpass filtered around the resonant mode frequency.
 An exponential curve is then fit to the filtered data in order to estimate the characteristic decay time τ .